JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

   <img height=400 img src=./readme_assets/login2.PNG/>
 </p>

-A different team member ran across a [Nosql-MongoDB Injection script](https://github.com/an0nlk/Nosql-MongoDB-injection-username-password-enumeration) that could be used to find usernames and passwords from the website.
+I ran across a [Nosql-MongoDB Injection script](https://github.com/an0nlk/Nosql-MongoDB-injection-username-password-enumeration) that could be used to find usernames and passwords from the website.

 Login Names: